timhagn/gatsby-background-image/.github/ISSUE_TEMPLATE/question.md

 ### Environment (if relevant)

 <!--
   Required.
 Run `gatsby info --clipboard` in your gatsby project directory and paste its contents here.
+Should your CLI of choice not support copying directly to clipboard, just copy & paste `gatsby info`'s output here - both ways enclosing it with tripple backticks (```) would be great!
 -->

 ### File contents (if changed)